sdaros/curly/README.md

 ```

 You can think of it as a [JSON]() Object that has *only one* key-value pairing.
-Insert your curlytags wherever its appropriate.
+Insert your curlytags wherever its appropriate to quickly tag things.

-And... that's it.

 ## Use Cases

-1. Sometimes I want to be able to add a comment in a text-document that I am proofreading for someone.
+Sometimes I want to be able to add a comment in a text-document that I am proofreading for someone.

 Original:

 > In this report we will discuss about the importance of Open-Source Software.

-Add a comment:
+Annotated with a comment:

-> In this report we will discuss about the importance of Open-Source Software {cmt: since Richard Stallman will be reading this, you might want to change "Open-Source Software" to "Libre Software"}.
+> In this report we will discuss about the importance of Open-Source Software {comment: since Richard Stallman will be reading this, you might want to change "Open-Source Software" to "Libre Software"}.

 With proper application support, this curlytag could be turned into a comment.

 ![Doc with comment]()

+---
-2. Sometimes (usually when im trying to avoid real work) I feel the spontaneous need to tag all the things.
+Usually, when i'm trying to avoid doing real work, I feel the spontaneous need to tag all the things I should be doing.

-Original (output of my todo.txt file):
+Original (an output of my todo.txt file):

+> - clean the kitchen
+> - do the laundry
+> - winter tires for the car
+> - donate to the EFF

+Annotated:

-> - clean garbage {tag: next}
+> - clean the kitchen {context: Home}
+> - do the laundry {context: Home} {delegate}
+> - winter tires for the car {context: City}
+> - donate to the EFF {context: Computer}

+Notice the curlytag `{delegate}`.
+This is just shortform for the following JSON equivalent `{"delegate": true}`

+---

 ## Design Goals